 Fiberglass reinforcement plays a major role in the mechanical strength of fiberglass pipes.
 The mechanical strength of an FRP pipe will increase by using more layers of fiberglass reinforcements.
 Different types of fiberglass reinforcements are as follows,

 Surface Veils (SV):

-- These are lightweight fiberglass reinforcement mats that permit high resin content with minimal reinforcement (glass to resin ratio approximately 90:10).
+- These are lightweight fiberglass reinforcement mats that permit high resin content with minimal reinforcement (glass-to-resin ratio of approximately 90:10).

-- It provides a smooth appearance for surfaces of FRP pipe and fittings.
+- It provides a smooth appearance for the surfaces of FRP pipe and fittings.

 - This sort of fiberglass reinforcement is employed in the inner and outer layers of FRP pipe and fittings.